Everything you need to know

 Liability

-Every person participating in a VNPA activity does so at their own risk in all respects and, as such, accepts full responsibility for his/her suitability, fitness, and preparedness for the activity and for any injury to him/herself.
+Every person participating in a VNPA activity does so at their own risk in all respects and, as such, accepts full responsibility for their suitability, fitness, and preparedness for the activity and for any injury to themselves.
 The Association, its office bearers, organisers, leaders, and helpers are absolved from any liability in respect of any injury, loss, or damage suffered by the participant while engaged in any VNPA activity to the extent permitted by law.

 The VNPA has a public liability insurance policy.